 I want to drink the recommended 2 liters/day.

-How I plan to increase my daily water intake
+I aim to increase my daily water intake in two ways:

 - Install a reminder to drink more water.